theOtherLuke/nordlynx-router/debian13/readme.md

 #      wan net = 172.16.20.0/24
 #      lan net = 192.168.200.0/24
 #      local dns server = 172.16.20.55
+# Comma-separated list of dns servers
-# dhcp_option=6,172.16.20.55 #<-- this works without additional configuration
+# dhcp_option=6,172.16.20.55
 dhcp-option=6,__NAMESERVERS__

-# gateway - this is the static ip of the lan interface
+# gateway - this will be the static ip of the lan interface by default.
-dhcp-option=3,__GATEWAY__
+# Only change this if you require something else.
+#dhcp-option=3,__GATEWAY__

 # dhcp cache size
 cache-size=1000
 ```
-## My latest iteration
+## My latest hardware iteration
 I have moved my router to a Minisforum MS-01 12900H.
-I would have preferred the MS-A2 9955HX for its homogeneous cores, but I couldn't justify the price for way more power than I will ever need for this router.
+I would have preferred the MS-A2 9955HX for its homogeneous cores, but I couldn't justify the price for way more power than I will ever need for this host.
 Plus, Plex likes the intel quick-assist.
 With OPNsense fully provisioned, I still have way more than enough headroom to virtualize a ddns updater, pihole, nord router, docker, and even a plex server with room to spare.

 I pass the i226-V(not the i226-LM) directly to OPNsense as the WAN.
 Then, I create 3 virtual bridges in Proxmox: LAN(vmbr0 - connected to a 10gb SFP port), DMZ(vmbr1), VPN(vmbr2).
 My pihole lives in the DMZ.
 The Nord router lives between DMZ(WAN-side) and VPN(LAN-side).
 Firewall filter and nat rules direct internet traffic from LAN through the VPN interface.
 LAN can access DMZ, but not the other way around.
 VPN is configured as a gateway.
-I also configure all interface addresses in OPNsense as static outside their respective dhcp ranges, except WAN, to prevent slow booting if nord isn't quite up yet.
+I also configure all interface addresses in OPNsense as static, except WAN, to prevent slow booting if nord isn't quite up yet.
 So far this seems to work pretty well.
 One could easily implement vlans with this setup as well.